pedrojlucas/udacityproject3/README.md

 The used dataset for this project is a Kaggle public domain dataset that is focused in detecting the tendency to suffer a heart disease from certain features related with the health status of a number of patients.
 The url for accessing the dataset is https://www.kaggle.com/johnsmith88/heart-disease-dataset.

+### Task

+The task that I am developing is a classification task where I will try to ask the question "Are this patient going to suffer heart disease?" based on the different features present in the dataset.

 The label of the dataset is "Heartdisease" which can be 0 (no heart disease) or 1 (the patient suffers heart disease), and the different features that are included in the dataset:

 1. age